 When we meet someone we are unconsciously assessing their social cues including their body language, the expression on their face and their voice, so we can respond appropriately.
-People with Asperger syndrome can sometimes find it hard to read social signals that others might take for granted.
+People with Aspergers can sometimes find it hard to read social signals that others might take for granted.
 Some people describe this as not having the innate ability to understand and respond to social cues, so social glitches tend to occur.
+While people with ASC and Aspergers may seem quite introverted and even ‘blank’, the truth is that there is a busy internal world that isn’t visible.

-Knowledge of Asperger syndrome and appropriate help and support are more available now, including through Aspergers Victoria, so that many of the difficulties experienced by people in the past can be avoided.
+Knowledge of Aspergers, and appropriate individualised support are more available now, including through Aspergers Victoria, so that many of the challenges experienced by people can be managed.
 Peer support and understanding made possible by the information and support offered by Aspergers Victoria can make an important difference for many individuals and families.
-With understanding of Aspergers, support networks, encouragement and good communication, children and adults with Aspergers can thrive.
+With understanding of their individual strengths and challenges, support networks, encouragement and good communication, children and adults with Aspergers can thrive.

 Characteristics of Aspergers